How prepared is your household for an emergency?

 • A change of clothes.
 If you need to vacate your home quickly, having a change of clothes already set aside will come in handy.

 • Candles and matches/lighter.
-Make sure candles are in sturdy holders and do not burn candles unattended.
+Make sure candles are in sturdy holders, that your matches are dry and any lighter you use has ample fluid in it.

 • Special need items.
 That includes prescription medications and infant formula, in case you don’t have access to a pharmacy or grocery store and run out.

 • Toiletries.
-Things such as toilet paper, hand sanitizer and other personal items should be included in the emergency kit.
-In case you run out, you’re prepared.
+Things such as toilet paper, hand sanitizer and other personal items like sanitary pads should be included in the emergency kit.

 Once you’ve got your emergency kit packed, store it in an easily accessible place.
 Don’t hide it in the storage room way at the back behind your holiday decorations.
 Also, make sure everyone in the house knows where it can be found.